26-05-2012, 03:51 PM #1

 01-07-2012, 09:53 PM #15

 Back in the 1990s I knew a guy who had a red XJS with a 350 on gas.
 I rode in it a few times but can't remember driving it.
-It was a very nice city car and even better on the highway.Whenever I hear the words 'factory original' I reach for my revolver.
+It was a very nice city car and even better on the highway.King of the Unfinished Project

 Users Browsing this Thread

 There are currently 1 users browsing this thread.
 (0 members and 1 guests)